bitmuncher/pyrex/README.md

 .task extension.
 For example: If you have a task file with name 'foobar.task' the task name is 'foobar'.

+There is a special case for task 'runcmd'.
+This task runs without a template and executes the command given with '-a'.

 You can specify hosts and hostgroups in config.ini.

 Syntax of config.ini: